kadetXx/kadnavbar/README.md

 ## Icons and buttons

 Kadnavbar also supports extra buttons or icons at the right side of the header (desktop view).
-To use this feature, simply copy the code below and paste it inside the header template provided above just before the closing nav tag.
-Replace the '<i>' links with icon links of your choice.
+To use this feature, simply copy the code below and paste it inside the header template provided above just before the closing `nav` tag.
+Replace the `i` links with icon links of your choice.

 ```html
 <div class="kad-nav-extras">